-The Swiss VPET system is funded by the Confederation, the cantons and professional organisations.
-The cantons provide at least three-fourths of public funding for the VPET system.
-The company pays the costs of apprenticeship training as well as the salaries of apprenticeship trainers and apprentices, but the benefits overweight the costs.
+The Confederation, the cantons and professional organisations fund the Swiss VPET sector each to its own extend.
+Regarding initial VET-programmes, the cantons provide at least three-fourths of public funding.
+The professional organisations fund the branch courses and their members, the companies, bear the costs of apprenticeship training as well as the salaries of apprenticeship trainers and apprentices for assuring the next generation of qualified workers and because the short- and midterm benefits overweight the costs.

 Public funding of VET

 The public funding of the Swiss VPET system is shared between the Confederation and the cantons.
-The training of vocational school teachers, apprenticeship trainers, and branch course instructors is funded through public expenditure.
-The same holds true for financing of qualification proce-dures and preparation for enrolment in VET programmes.
+Regarding VET The training of vocational school teachers, apprenticeship trainers, and branch course instructors is funded through public expenditure.
+The same holds true for the financing of qualification procedures and the preparation for enrolment in VET programmes.

 Private funding of VET

-The company pays the costs of apprenticeship training as well as the salaries of apprenticeship trainers and apprentices.
-Host companies obtain a return on their investment through the positive cost-benefit-ratio in Switzerland.
-In the cost-benefit study conducted in 2009, the gross costs for professional organisations amounted to CHF 5.3 billion (~EUR 4.9 billion).
-This figure was lower than the productive output of learners, which amounted to CHF 5.8 billion (~EUR 5.3 billion).
-If we subtract the two figures, the result is a net gain of CHF 0.5 billion (~EUR 0.4 billion).
+Professional organisations provide both services and funding for the Swiss VPET system: they do the ground-work, run their own training centers as well as particular branch courses and promote specific occupations (VET sector) and professions (PE sector).
+For their part, companies, help to fund the system by creating apprenticeship positions.
+They bear the costs of apprenticeship training (including fees for branch courses) as well as the salaries of apprenticeship trainers and apprentices.
+Generally speaking, host companies stand to benefit from taking part in VET programmes.
+According to a cost/benefit study conducted in 2009, gross costs of involvement in VET amounted to CHF 5.3 billion (~EUR 4.9 billion).
+This figure was outweighed by the productive output generated by apprentices, wich amounted to CHF 5.8 billion (~EUR 5.3 billion).
+Hence, the result is a net gain of CHF 0.5 billion (~EUR 0.4 billion).

 Learners enrolled in dual-track and school-based VET programmes pay nothing at all for their training.
 They receive a monthly apprenticeship salary from the host company where they undertake their apprenticeship.
 The terms of each apprenticeship are set out in a legally binding apprenticeship contract signed by the learner and the host company.
 The host company also provides the work-space for the apprentice as well as the material required for work tasks.
 The monthly salary paid to the apprentice varies from one VET programme to another.
 An apprentice earns less money in the first year of his/her apprenticeship than later on in the apprenticeship (increasing compensation).
 Legislation does not impose a minimum wage.
-The salary is decided by the company and the apprentice.
-In most cases it is based on the recommendations of the branch.
+The branch specific amount of an apprenticeship-salary relies on the recommendations of the branch.
 The salary may however also be part of a Collective Employment Contract for the sector.
 It is not mandatory for the company to follow the recommendations, but advised.
 Apprenticeship salaries vary according to where the host company is based (canton, rural or urban area) and there are great differences between the compensation policies of host companies in general.
-The payroll accounting needs to be executed in written form.

-- Salary recommendation by the professional organisations, 2014 (German, French and Italian)
+- Salary recommendation by the professional organisations (German, French and Italian)